Getting into cybersecurity in less than a year

 For this role, you will want to earn the Security+ certification.
 Hosted by CompTIA, this entry-level information security role will introduce you to a broad array of information security concepts, technologies and technical controls.
 This is one of the most requested certifications for the cybersecurity specialist/technician role by organizations hiring for this role.

-Offered by Information Assurance Certification Review Board (IACRB), the Certified Computer Forensics Examiner (CCFE) certification will certify that the holder has the requisite hard skills and soft skills required to work in this role.
+Offered by Infosec Institute Certification, the Certified Computer Forensics Examiner (CCFE) certification will certify that the holder has the requisite hard skills and soft skills required to work in this role.
 Candidates will need to pass an online and practical exam to earn this certification.

 The certification you will want to earn is the Certified Information Systems Auditor (CISA) certification, released by ISACA.
 This certification will build your auditing knowledge of information systems as well as tools, concepts and guidelines critical to IT auditing.
 This certification also covers enterprise IT governance, business continuity and security controls.